iansinnott/webpack-base-project/README.md

 ## React

 Now that we have transpilation and bundling set up, it's time to get serious.
 We want to build a react app, so we will need to be able to transpile JSX code.
-Luckily, babel can do this for us:
+Luckily, Babel can do this for us:

 ```
 npm install --save-dev babel-preset-react